College of the Arts at Kennesaw State University

 The Onyx Theatre, a black box theatre used for smaller productions, is located in The Wilson Annex.
 The Wilson Annex also includes music studios, student practice rooms, and a black box theatre.

-The stunning Visual Arts Building houses classrooms, computer graphics labs, and the Department of Visual Arts office.
-The building also houses spacious studios for painting, drawing, ceramics, photography and printmaking, as well as a large outdoor sculpture studio.
+The stunning Visual Arts Building houses the School of Art and Design.
+The building is home to classrooms and studios for painting, drawing, ceramics, photography and printmaking, as well as a large outdoor sculpture studio.

 The Department of Dance boasts a state-of-the-art dance facility at Chastain Pointe.
 The 16,000-square-foot facility houses three large dance studios, faculty offices, student lounge, shower and restroom facilities, a classroom, a costume shop and a scene shop.
 The main studio, one of the largest studios in metro Atlanta, is fully equipped with a state-of-the-art AV system, Harlequin Cascade flooring and a new Steinway Piano.